Desensitization (Solid Organ Transplant)

 Treatment of Desensitization (Solid Organ Transplant)

-Desensitization therapy may vary depending on the transplant center, and may involve steroids, plasma exchange or pheresis, immune globulin therapy and/or other drugs.
+Desensitization therapy may vary depending on the transplant center, and may involve steroids, plasmapheresis, immune globulin therapy and/or other drugs.
 Immune globulin therapy, administered into the blood stream intravenously (IVIG), is used to suppress the immune response and is known as immunomodulation.
 The mechanism of action of IVIG in this manner is not clearly understood.
 IVIG is essentially antibodies from a variety of human donors.
 This large variety of antibodies is thought to suppress the immune response, thereby decreasing alloantibody production and ultimately lowering PRA levels.
+Plasmapheresis (also known as apheresis, plasma exchange, or “plex”) is a medical procedure where a device separates whole blood into the cellular components and plasma.
+The plasma is then discarded and replaced with a colloid fluid, combined back with the cellular components, and returned to the same patient.

 Resources for people undergoing a kidney transplant: